BBC Newsline

-BBC Newsline is the BBC's national television news programme for Northern Ireland, broadcast on BBC One Northern Ireland from the headquarters of BBC Northern Ireland in Ormeau Avenue, Belfast.
+BBC Newsline is the BBC's national television news programme for Northern Ireland, broadcast on BBC One Northern Ireland from BBC Northern Ireland's headquarters at Broadcasting House in Ormeau Avenue, Belfast.

 As well as being available via all multi-channel outlets in Northern Ireland (including via Sky channel 101), the programme can be accessed by the rest of the United Kingdom (along with all other regional BBC news programmes) on the BBC iPlayer, or alternatively on Sky channel 973.
 Viewers from the Republic of Ireland with a Sky subscription can also watch on Sky channel 141.
 As the BBC UK regional TV on satellite service is broadcast unencrypted, it is possible to receive BBC Newsline anywhere in Europe using an appropriate receiver.

 Programme history

 BBC Newsline is the most recent incarnation of BBC Northern Ireland's television news service, which began on Monday 30 September 1957 as part of the corporation's rollout of regional television services.
 The first five-minute bulletins, Today in Northern Ireland, were presented by Maurice Shillington and broadcast from a tiny radio studio within Broadcasting House in Belfast.

 Up until the launch of Today in Northern Ireland, a networked topical magazine programme, Ulster Mirror, had been broadcast every fortnight since Friday 26 November 1954.
 The new daily bulletins were later expanded to ten minutes and supplemented by a magazine programme called Studio Eight, first broadcast on Friday 20 February 1959 with Robert Coulter as its presenter.
 Today in Northern Ireland was replaced on 17 September 1962 by a 20-minute programme initially known as Six O'Clock.
 The new longer magazine programmes changed title to Six Five and Six Ten until Scene Around Six was introduced in January 1968.